ropensci/drake/README.md

 # Aggressively scale up.

-Not every project can run in one R session on your laptop.
+Not every project can complete in a single R session on your laptop.
 Some projects need more speed or computing power.
-Some require a few local cores, and some need large high-performance computing systems.
+Some require a few local processor cores, and some need large high-performance computing systems.
 But parallel computing is hard.
-Your tables and figures depend on your analysis results, your analyses depend on your datasets, and some tasks must finish before others even begin.
+Your tables and figures depend on your analysis results, and your analyses depend on your datasets, so some tasks must finish before others even begin.
 But `drake` knows what to do.
 Parallelism is implicit and automatic.
+See the [parallelism vignette](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd) for all the details.

 ```r
 # Use the spare cores on your local machine.